KarchinLab/2020plus/doc/faq.rst

 Yes, you can change which genes are used for the training list of well-supported oncogenes and tumor suppressor genes.
 All you need is to change the gene names found in **data/gene_lists/oncogenes.txt** and **data/gene_lists/tsgs.txt**.

+**How can I speed up the run time of 20/20+?**

+You can substantially speed up run time by reducing the number of simulations.
+This can be done by reducing the NUMSIMULATIONS variable (e.g. from 100000 to 10000) in the `config.yaml` file or specification in the command line of snakemake via `--config NUMSIMULATIONS=10000`.
+This might result in a slight decrease in prediction performance but may be waranted for large data.